 What Goes Well with Creamed Spinach?

 My obvious go-to for what goes well with creamed spinach is a great steak.
-But this spinach would be so delicious served alongside some chicken fried chicken with country gravy, some twice baked potatoes, and skillet cornbread too!
+But this spinach would be so delicious served alongside some turkey meatloaf or chicken fried chicken with country gravy, some twice baked potatoes, and skillet cornbread too!

 This creamed spinach also has a place in my heart for fancier dinners too.
 Each time I’ve indulged (it is creamed spinach after all), so many of memories of my mom’s dinner party meals came flooding back, where she would make homemade creamed spinach to serve with prime rib or roast pork.